puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 A GET request to `/api/microkernel/bootstrap` returns an iPXE script that can be used to bootstrap nodes that have just PXE booted (it culminates in chain loading from the Razor server).

-The URL accepts the parameter `nic_max` which you should set to the maximum number of network interfaces that respond to DHCP on any given node.
+The URL accepts the parameter `nic_max`, which you should set to the maximum number of network interfaces that respond to DHCP on any given node.
 It defaults to 4.

+The URL also accepts an `http_port` parameter, which tells Razor which port its HTTP communications can use.
+The typical install should use 8150 for this.